diegodominguez3/Magento2-MinicartDiscount/README.md

 # Magento2-MinicartPlugin
-Minicart plugin to add old price, discount percentage and saved amount to minicart item
+Minicart plugin to add old price, discount percentage and saved amount to minicart products with discount.